Grappled with depression on a couple of occasions, including the longest depressive spell I’ve ever experienced

 I invited my friend, Wesley Wilson, to join me on the air from prison.

-My Twitch channel suffered its first indefinite suspension.
+On March 16, my Twitch channel suffered its first indefinite suspension.
 I remember the sinking feeling in my heart when I realized what had happened, but I attacked the problem with vigor, and was back in no time.

 I went hunting for the first time